Sydney Science Trail FAQs

 How do I book?

-Teachers can book places for students through the form on the Botanic Gardens of Sydney website from 29 April until COB 1 August 2024.
+Teachers can book places for students through the Botanic Gardens of Sydney website from 3 February until COB 27 June 2025.

 The receiving of a booking confirmation document by email constitutes an agreement that your excursion is booked and confirmed and subject to our cancellation policy.